nurito-burrito/sliide/README.md

+# Manual test results:
+1. login credentials wasn't correct
+2. app starts from scratch when killed and reopened, meaning doesn't cache any info or state
+3. dublicated images on the news list
+4. no way to log out
+5. no validations in textfields
+6. no state for the login button

 # Sliide QA Technical Test
 ## Congratulations, you have reached the next stage which is solving a Sliide practical test.
 ##### Please create your own repo and share the solution with us